philschatz/codecov-test/README.md

 # codecov-test
-Little repo to see how/if codecov.io pays attention to the YAML file
+Little repo to see how/if codecov.io pays attention to the YAML file.

+Starting with adding travis